Iris Investigate User Guide¶

 Guided pivots¶

 Iris Investigate highlights any field that can pivot to 500 or fewer domains, a range that typically indicates a useful investigation target.
-Often, the smaller the number of pivots, the more useful the connection to another domain may be.
+Often, the smaller the number of pivots, the more useful the connection to another domain.
 For each of the Guided Pivots, the average risk of the associated domains is shown as a quick indicator of severity.

-Configure the threshold or disabled Guided Pivots in settings, accessible from the Product Menu or the settings icon on the top left of the Pivot Engine.
+Configure the threshold or turn off Guided Pivots in settings, accessible from the Product Menu or the settings icon on the top left of the Pivot Engine.

 The Domain Risk Score predicts how likely a domain is to be malicious, often before it is weaponized.
 Consult Domain Risk Score documentation for more information.